casvel/TextRecog/README.md

 # TextRecog

 A project for text recognition.
-It has the complete pipeline: data recollection, training and testing.
+It has the complete pipeline: data recollection, training character clasification and text segmentation, and testing.

 ## Description